Tax guide

 Income Tax Department - Income-tax Act, 2025 PDFOpen source

-• Mixing AY 2026-27 filing records with Tax Year 2026-27 payment or TDS records — they belong to separate compliance layers.
+• Keep the capital loss Income-tax AY 2026-27 filing records separate from Tax Year 2026-27 payment and TDS records.

 • Using a headline slab rate or rebate figure as a shortcut to the final tax number without running the actual computation.